BDEvan5/f1tenth_drl/README.md

 **Training Graph Results:**
 - Reward signals - average progress and reward comapring TAL and CTH.
-Use the `` script
+Use the `TrainingReward_TAL_cth` script
 - Algorithms - average progress comparing DDPG, SAC and TD3.
-Use the `` script
+Use the `TrainingProgressAlgs` script
 - Algorithms - lap times using the SAC and TD3 algorithms.
-Use the `` script
+Use the `TrainingCrashesAls` script
 - Algoirthms - crash frequency using the SAC and TD3 algorithms.
-Use the `` script
+Use the `TrainingLapTimesAlgs` script

 **Performance Results**
 - Average progress, completion rate and lap times for the CTH and TAL rewards.
-Use the `` script
+Use the `PlotRewardPerformance` script
 - Completion rate and lap times for the DDPG, SAC and TD3 algorithms.
-Use the `` script
+Use the `PlotAlgorithmPerformance` script
 - Completion rates comparing agents trained on GBR and MCO maps.
-Use the `` script
+Use the `PlotMapSuccess` script
 - Lap times for agents trained on MCO and tested on all maps.
-Use the `` script
+Use the `MakeTimeTableMCO` script

 **Qualitative Results**
 - Slip angle distribution using the CTH and TAL rewards.
-Use the `` script
+Use the `SlipDistributions` script
 - Lateral and speed deviation for the CTH and TAL rewards.
-Use the `` script
+Use the `PlotRacelineDeviationReward` script
 - Density of speed for the TD3 and SAC algorithms.
-Use the `` script
+Use the `ArticleProfilePlots` script
-- Clipped trajectories for agents trained and tested on MCO
+- Clipped trajectories for agents trained and tested on MCO.
+Use `GenerateTrajectoryImgs`
-- Clipped trajectories for agent trained on MCO and tested on ESP
+- Clipped trajectories for agent trained on MCO and tested on ESP.
+Use `GenerateTrajectoryImgs`
 - Speed graph for agents trained on MCO and tested on MCO maps.
-Use the `` script
+Use the `ArticleProfilePlots` script

 ## Sim-to-real Experiments